BirdiD/hexanonyme/README.md

 # hexanonyme
-Hexanonyme is a python package for data anonymization in French

-My Package is a Python library designed to anonymize and de-anonymize personally identifiable information (PII) in French language text data.
+Hexanonyme is a Python library designed to anonymize and de-anonymize personally identifiable information (PII) in French language text data.
 It provides a set of anonymization classes capable of replacing, redacting, or transforming PII entities within the text while preserving the text's structure.

 ## Features